gose/elastic-data-lake/data-sources/weather-station/README.md

 ![Stack Monitoring](stack-monitoring-1.png)

-Check your S3 bucket to see if you're getting data directories created each minute for the current date:
+Check your S3 bucket to see if you're getting data directories created each minute for the current date & hour with data:

 <img src="data-lake.png" alt="Data Lake" style="zoom:50%;" align="left"/>

-If you see a directories for the current date and hour-minute, then you are successfully archiving data!
+If you see your data being stored, then you are successfully archiving!

 ## Step #3 - Index Data